PitchBook/BVR Guideline Public Company Comps Tool Frequently Asked Questions (FAQs)

 Q: How long after a public company files a 10-K or 10-Q with the Securities and Exchange Commission will the financial information from those filings be first available through the PitchBook/BVR Guideline Public Company Comps Tool?

 A: The data will typically be available within one week after the document is filed with the Securities and Exchange Commission.

 Q: Are users able to verify their search results?
 Are users able to easily get access to more information for the companies in their search results?

 A: Yes.
 All the data have been captured from the Securities and Exchange Commission website, and the Tool provides easy access to the source documents.
 The financial figures in the search results, such as the numeric value for Revenue or Gross Profit, are hyperlinked to the original public filing at the Securities and Exchange Commission website.
 To verify a number, click on it and you will open the original filing where the number was reported.

 Also, a user can click on the name of any guideline company in their search results to be taken to a page dedicated to extensive information about that company, including all recent news, deal activity, company information, recent investment activity, executives and their contact information, key metrics and stock price history.

-Q: Can a user use the PitchBook/BVR Guideline Public Company Comps Tool to gain information on companies that have delisted (are no longer actively traded)?
+Q: Can the PitchBook/BVR Guideline Public Company Comps Tool be used to gain information on companies that have delisted (are no longer actively traded)?